vOptSolver/vOptGeneric.jl/README.md

 The next release of vOptSolver (version 0.2) is scheduled for June 2017.
 Currently the solver integrates exact algorithms for problems with two and three objectives.

-vOptSolver is currently supported by the ANR/DFG-14-CE35-0034-01 research project [(link)](https://voptproject.wordpress.com/) .
+vOptSolver is currently supported by the ANR/DFG-14-CE35-0034-01 *vOpt* research project [(link)](https://voptproject.wordpress.com/).

 [.] = forthcoming